-Lymphatic massage therapy – also known Manual Lymphatic Drainage – is one of the widely popular reflexology techniques of today.
-A form of gentle massage, it fosters the drainage of lymph, a clear to white fluid made up of white blood cells and chyle.
+Lymphatic massage therapy – also known as Manual Lymphatic Drainage – is one of the widely popular reflexology techniques of today.
+A form of gentle massage, it fosters the drainage of the lymph, a clear to white fluid made up of white blood cells and chyle.
 In this treatment, specific pressure and circular movements help invigorate lymph flow and drainage.

-Manual lymphatic drainage is made successful by manipulating the lymphatic system, which is a vital part of the immune system.
-This network of ducts, vessels, nodes and organs transports lymph (made of white blood cells and chyle) to the different parts of the body.
+Manual drainage is made successful by manipulating the lymphatic system, which is a vital part of the immune system.
+This network of ducts, vessels, nodes, and organs transports lymph (made of white blood cells and chyle) to the different parts of the body.
 In the event that the system is blocked, certain areas – such as the arms and legs – can swell.

-This occurrence is known as lymphedema, or the build-up of lymph in the soft tissues.
+This occurrence is known as lymphedema or the build-up of lymph in the soft tissues.

 Lymphatic massage therapy operates on the following concepts: rhythmic movement and hand pressure.
 It helps eliminate swelling by facilitating the movement of ‘stuck’ lymph back to the heart for circulation.
 Additionally, it helps free clogged vessels, so the lymph system can work better in the long run.

 As such, with manual lymphatic drainage, fluid circulation is enhanced.
 This movement of lymph then results in the redirection of stagnant fluid.
 Proteins, which can lead to edema reabsorption, are also drained.

 It was fashioned in the 1930s by physicians Emil and Estrid Vodder.
 It was initially established to alleviate the symptoms of chronic sinusitis and other illnesses.